 Awards and Honors involving academic averages will be based on academic courses only.
 These awards include valedictorian, salutatorian, Junior Marshals, and National Honor Society.
 To be considered for these awards, juniors must have taken or be taking twelve (12) academic courses; seniors must have taken or be taking sixteen (16) academic courses.
-The Presidential Academic Fitness award is given to seniors with a 4.0 Grade Point Average.
+The Presidential Academic Fitness award is given to seniors having a 90 or above numeric with core GPA.

-Valedictorian and salutatorian are determined at the end of the first term of the senior year.
-If the average is within one thousandth to fifty thousandth of a point consideration may be given to number of academic courses completed and the time when the courses are completed.
+Valedictorian, salutatorian, and academic top ten seniors are determined at the end of the first term of the senior year.
+Beginning with the graduating class of 2028 this will be determined at the end of the second term of the senior year.
+If the average is within one thousandth to fifty thousandth of a point, consideration may be given to the number of academic courses completed and the time when the courses are completed.
 The end result may be that a tie will be declared.

-Academic courses are defined as follows: English, Social Studies, Mathematics, Science, and Foreign Language.
+Academic courses are defined as follows: English, Social Studies, Mathematics, Science, and Foreign Language (refer to the change listed under the "Honors Endorsement" section that will affect the 2023-24 graduating cohort and beyond as it relates to the foreign language class).
 Class standings will be computed only for the determination of awards, for admission to college, etc. Cumulative GPA will be determined at the end of each term and printed on report cards.
 In order to be eligible for Valedictorian or Salutatorian a student must have been enrolled at Fort Payne High School for three consecutive terms beginning their junior year.
 The student must have earned a minimum of 12 credits or 10 credits if enrolled in dual enrollment classes from Fort Payne High School by the end of the first term of their Senior Year.
 Grades earned in a Home School or school not accredited by the State Department of Education will not be considered in determining Valedictorian, Salutatorian or other academic awards.